Snake Den Ridge Trail: Maddron Bald Trail junction to Appalachian Trail — 0.7 miles

 At the Maddron Bald Trail junction, the Snake Den Ridge Trail continues southward up into the northern-style forest.
 Just beyond the junction, before the trail turns briefly to the east, the summits of Inadu Knob and Old Black are visible through a break in the foliage.
 The inclines along this last section of the trail become more gradual before culminating a final sharp ascent to the Appalachian Trail.
 At this junction, there is a large outcropping of contorted sandstone and a view of the Upper Cosby Valley to the southeast.

 Near the Appalachian Trail junction, a few pieces of wreckage from an F4 Phantom fighter jet are scattered along the trail.
 This plane crashed near the summit of Inadu Knob in 1984.
 A more substantial scattering of this wreckage can be found along the Appalachian Trail, just south of the Snake Den Ridge Trail junction.

 A high-altitude helicopter landing pad is located along the Appalachian Trail in the gap between Inadu Knob and Old Black, approximately 1 mi southwest of the Snake Den Ridge junction.
 This landing pad area allows an unobstructed view of the high peaks of the Eastern Smokies, with Old Black and Mount Guyot to the southwest, Luftee Knob to the south, and Big Cataloochee Mountain and Mount Sterling to the southeast.
-Just beyond the landing area, on the slopes of Old Black, there are several breaks in the treeline opening up views of the Tennessee Valley to the northwest and Clingmans Dome and Mount Le Conte to the west.
+Just beyond the landing area, on the slopes of Old Black, there are several breaks in the treeline opening up views of the Tennessee Valley to the northwest and Kuwohi and Mount Le Conte to the west.